 When you rent a car, you are using another company's car for a short period of time.
 This option can be convenient if your car is in the shop or when visiting another city.
 However, there are several factors to consider before you sign the rental agreement:

 - Ask what the total cost will be after all fees are included.
-There may be an airport surcharge or drop-off fees, insurance fees, fuel charges, mileage fees, taxes, additional-driver fees, under aged-driver fees, and equipment rental fees (for items such as ski racks and car seats).
+There may be an airport surcharge or fees for car drop-off, insurance, fuel, mileage, taxes, additional-drivers, under aged-driver, and equipment rental (for items such as ski racks and car seats).

 - Ask whether the rental company checks the driving records of customers when they arrive at the service counter.
 If so, you could be turned away even if you have a confirmed reservation.